-Almost $US 300 in 7 days in Hanoi looks astronomical but we ate at 3 high quality restaurants with friends and spent $US 74 just on beers!
-We also had a boozy Halong Bay cruise that totaled $US 51 just for the beers.
+Almost $US 300 in 7 days in Hanoi looks astronomical but we ate at 3 high quality restaurants with friends and spent US$ 74 just on drinks!
+We also had a boozy Halong Bay cruise that totaled US$ 51.
 Hey, you have to enjoy life!

 In Hanoi, we averaged US$ 42 per day (an outrageous amount!) but compare that to US$ 26 per day in Hoi An and US$ 18 per day in Phong Nha.
 We could have saved at least US$ 100 in Hanoi but made up for it elsewhere.

 Take home: Cut out Western food and beer as much as possible if you are on a tight budget!

 Every traveler in Vietnam has to sleep somewhere, travel between towns and eat food.
 The kicker is when you introduce excursions.

-The volume and quality of activities/tours will be the ultimate factor in how much you spend in Vietnam after your necessities.
+The volume and quality of activities/tours will be the ultimate factor on your cost for 1 month in Vietnam.
 These costs can quickly get out of hand.

 For example, one night on a Halong Bay cruise can cost between US$ 200 – 600.
 Likewise in Phong Nha, there are incredible looking adventure cave tours that can cost up to US$ 3000 per person.

-If you choose to pay a Hanoi travel agency to book your 3 day 2 night Sapa tour including transport, expect to pay more than if you booked your own bus and trekking tour independently.
+If you choose to pay a Hanoi travel agency to book your 3 day 2 night Sapa tour including transport, expect to pay more than if you booked your own bus and Sapa trekking tour independently.

 Tours and activities are where your Vietnam travel budget can go boom!